Why Do Guys Like Being Called “Daddy” During Sex?

 It’s not just men perpetuating the daddy dynamic, either.
 According to PornHub’s analytic team, women are actually 96 percent more likely to search for “dad” and “daddy” compared to men (Fun fact: searches for the term tend to spike around Father’s Day.
 Go figure).

-The “Daddy” trend, of course, extends well beyond the heterosexual community.
+The “Daddy” kink, of course, extends well beyond the heterosexual community.
 According to their 2018 Year In Review report, searches for the term “Daddy” experienced significant growth on the PornHub Gay page.
-While it didn’t reach “most searched” status, “Daddy” did make it into in the top five.
+While it didn’t reach “most searched” status, “Daddy” did make it into the top five.
 According to the statisticians, visitors viewing Pornhub Gay search for “Dad” and “Daddy” 277 percent more often than people viewing straight-oriented porn.